MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdeviceopenconfiguration.md

 ## -returns

-This method returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, this method may return an appropriate NTSTATUS error code.
+This function returns STATUS_SUCCESS if the operation succeeds.
+Otherwise, this function may return an appropriate NTSTATUS error code.

 ## -remarks

-Typically, the client calls this method from its [*EVT_WDF_DRIVER_DEVICE_ADD*](../wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add.md) callback function.
+Typically, the client calls this function from its [*EVT_WDF_DRIVER_DEVICE_ADD*](../wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add.md) callback function.

 If the client provides a [**WDF_OBJECT_ATTRIBUTES**](../wdfobject/ns-wdfobject-_wdf_object_attributes.md), it specifies **NULL** for **ParentObject**.
 The device configuration object is automatically parented to the device object.